leonardfischer/Kohana-Google-Maps-Module/README.md

-# Kohana Google Maps Module V1.1
+# Kohana Google Maps Module V1.3
-With this module you can easily add a "google map" to your Kohana installation
+With this module you can easily add a Google Map to your Kohana installation!

 The Google Map module has NO dependency to other modules!